 Various medications and home remedies can help relieve a sore throat.
-Pain relief pills, lozenges, sprays, and syrups are just some of the options available.
+Medications for a sore throat may include pain relief pills, lozenges, sprays, and syrups.
 Gargles and herbal teas may also help.

 A sore throat is a common symptom of conditions such as the common cold or flu.
 According to a

 - irritation from cigarette smoke or ingesting chemicals

 - non-infectious conditions such as Kawasaki disease

 Often, a sore throat may resolve in a few days.
 However, if the pain is severe or its persists for longer than 5–10 days, it is advisable to contact a doctor.